PrefectHQ/prefect/docs/concepts/flow-runners.md

 See the [`prefect.flow_runners` API reference](/api-ref/prefect/flow-runners/) for descriptions of each flow runner.

 Check out the [Docker flow runner tutorial](/tutorials/docker-flow-runner/) for getting started running a flow in a Docker container.

+## Flow runner serialization

+When a deployment is created, the flow runner must be serialized and stored by the API.
+When serialized, a flow runner is converted to a `FlowRunnerSettings` type.
+You'll see this schema when interacting with the API.

+When an agent begins submission of a flow run, it pulls flow runner settings from the API.
+The settings are deserialized into a concrete `FlowRunner` instance which is used to create the infrastructure for the flow run.